-Note: The maximum vertical Center of Gravity specified in the table above must not be exceeded at maximum GVWR and rated front and rear axle GAWR.
-The total vehicle, including upfit and cargo, Center of Gravity (CG) maximum is 51.2" (1300 mm) above the ground.
+Note: The maximum vertical Center of Gravity specified above must not be exceeded at maximum GVWR and rated front and rear GAWR.
+The total vehicle, including upfit and cargo Center of Gravity (CG) maximum is 51.2" (1300 mm) above the ground.
 The total combined CG must be within the wheelbase.